Essays in Ephesians #20, Part 1

 I was raised to value pride.
 As a child, I was taught that some people were better than others.
 Family backgrounds, homes, ethnicity, beauty, money, material success, education, intelligence and reputation mattered.
 I absorbed the idea that it was good to be “better.”
 Not for the joy or beauty of excellence for its own sake, but because being “better” moved people up on an invisible pecking order based on comparisons.
 I was proud of being the best reader in fourth grade—not because I loved to read (which I did), but because it felt good to be first.
 It made my parents happy too.
 When my sister asked our Dad why she could not play with the neighbors, he said, “Because we are better than they are.”
 She asked, “What makes us better?”
 Our Dad replied, “Because we have books and they don’t.”

-Pride, “looking good”, being “better than” or “best”, was attached to matters as diverse as polished shoes, clean hair, ironed clothing and favorite ball clubs—win or lose, we were Cub fans.
-There was a “better” political party as well as a “better” religions and ethnicities.
+Pride, “looking good”, being “better than” or “best”, was attached to comparisons about polished shoes, clean hair, ironed clothing and favorite ball clubs—win or lose, we were Cub fans.
+There was a “better” political party as well as a “better” religion and ethnicity.
 Many “best” values —like practical health standards and principles like “Thou shalt not steal or lie” were Biblical.
 But double standards were normal.
-I was taught to obey the Ten Commandments—no exceptions.
-I was shocked to learn that grownup business men and insurance companies could break God’s commands, When I protested, my father said, “That’s different.
+Because I was taught to obey the Ten Commandments, I was disillusioned to learn that some grown ups thought that it was acceptable for businesses to break God’s commands, When I protested, my father said, “That’s different.
 It’s business.”
-Billy Graham was honored, but schoolmates who talked about loving Jesus or being born again were definitely “not cool.”
-Drunks were bad on Skid Row but drinking too much was acceptable for the rich and famous, like the stars in High Society.
-Frugality, saving and staying out of debt, was honorable—but so was conspicuous consumption.
+Billy Graham was honored, but schoolmates who talked about loving Jesus or being born again were “not cool.”
+Drunks were bad on Skid Row but drinking too much was normal for the rich and famous.
+Frugality, saving and staying out of debt was honorable—but so was conspicuous consumption.

-By the 1970’s, when Jesus reached out to convince me of His reality, the atmosphere in our nation and culture had changed.
+In the 1970’s, when an experience with Jesus convinced me of His reality, the atmosphere in our nation and culture had changed.
 The faces on magazine covers no longer smiled.
 The trend toward generational communication gaps, family breakdowns, and the pressures toward subjective value clarifications, moral relativism on the inside and cultural homogeneity and peer agreement on the outside, were intensifying.
 When my children were in high school Levi’s were “in”, Wrangler jeans were “out.”
 Evolution was “in,” a Creative Creator was out.
 Although I was shocked to hear my daughter’s junior high teacher take the Lord’s name in vain, it didn’t bother my children.

-During my brief eighty-five years of life changes like computers, cell phones, jet planes, driverless automobiles and atomic energy seem like small stuff compared to the changes I’ve felt and lived through in our spiritual and moral climate.
-Despite the horrors of my youth— WW II abroad and the double standards in the USA , my friends and I grew up in safety.
+Looking back on my brief eighty-five years of life, it seems to me that changes like computers, cell phones, jet planes, driverless automobiles and atomic energy are small stuff compared to the changes in our spiritual and moral climate.
+Despite the horrors of my youth— WW II abroad and the double standards in the USA—my friends and I grew up in safety.
 Mass murders and identity theft were unheard of, many excesses were capped and punished, many values were generally agreed upon as objectively true.
 Natural reason made sense.

 Such a mixture—I was raised to be proud—to do good and be proud of it, with an eye set toward earthly success and the lusts of the world and the flesh.
 I was also sent to church on Sundays, where I met men and women whose eyes were set on eternal values—humility, justice, faith, hope and love.
 I met Jesus.
 Somehow, the thought was imprinted on my heart that despite the evil of economic and social injustices, the divide between people was not black vs. white or rich vs. poor but was good vs. bad, kind vs. mean, honest vs. dishonest, believer vs. unbeliever, righteous vs. unrighteous.
 I didn’t know it then, but know now, that I grew up in a world where Christians salted the city, on the North side and the South.
 The world was a churched world.
 A world, yes, with horrendous problems, but nevertheless a world where believers and principled men and women walked on the Chicago streets—men and women, black and white, with shining and hopeful faces, a world where courteous smiles were common—and I could safely ride the Lake Street bus or El from the Loop to the Garfield Park-West side—as the only white passenger.
 Was I safe?
 Naïve?
 Ignorant?
 I don’t know.
 Most likely all—